 I found them in that area of the store where they have plastic bags filled with miscellaneous items, like grab-bags.
 You can't open to examine the goods in detail, and you must take the whole bag or nothing.
 Anyway, I immediately recognized what these were, as I have a similar set in fish shapes, that I got from ebay a few years ago.
 We don't smoke cigarettes, so use these small dishes as jewellery catchers or spoon rests.

 Sets of tiny ashtrays like these were common in the mid-century, the idea being that each guest would have their own private ashtray, that they could hold nearby at a party, or have at their side around a game table.
 These card suit ones were especially useful at a ladies' bridge game.

 There is a set like this one on ebay right now, that's going for $77, including postage.
 Of course, the monetary value of vintage items is based on what someone is willing to pay for them, so I'm not saying these are worth that much, however, I'd say the $3.99 I paid made these a good find!

-^ I especially love these stainless steel and plastic (likely bakelite) pieces, decorated with the atomic starburst motif that is characteristic to the 50s design.
-These are nice and heavy and feel so good in the hand.
+↑ I especially love these stainless steel and wood pieces, decorated with the atomic star motif that is characteristic to the 50s design.
+They are "Marcrest Ebony Elegance Starburst" pieces and are nice and heavy and feel so good in the hand.